Otte Wallish: Other Israel stamps

-After Doar Ivri, Wallish continued to be a leading designer of Israeli stamps.
-His doar ivri design was also used for Israel's first provisional postage dues; he then designed the First Festival stamps (the first bearing the name of Israel, featuring an ancient LMLK seal impression), Israel's first postage dues (1949) and the symbol of the Israel Post.
+After completing the Doar Ivri series, Wallish continued to be a leading designer of Israeli stamps.
+His Doar Ivri design was also used for Israel's first provisional postage dues; he then designed the First Festival stamps (the first bearing the name of Israel, featuring an ancient LMLK seal impression), Israel's first postage dues (1949) and the symbol of the Israel Post.
 Wallish also designed the annual holiday stamp in 1952, stamps for three philatelic exhibitions (the souvenir sheet for Tabul 1949, Taba 1952, Tabim 1954).
 He also prepared the first airmail stamps, a definitive series with motifs from ancient art (1950), the coinage stamps definitives (based on doar ivri but with Israel named), as well as provisional official mail (bul sherut) stamps on the coinage design (1951) stamps.

-Wallish also contributed a variety of original designs, including stamps commemorating Petah Tikva's 70th anniversary, Israel Independence Day (1951, 52, 54, 57 and 58), World Refugee Year (1960), the 25th Zionist Congress (1960), and the centennial of the Hebrew press in Israel (with a Halbanon newspaper page in the background, 1963).
+Wallish also contributed a variety of original designs, including stamps commemorating Petah Tikva's 70th anniversary, Israel Independence Day (1951, 52, 54, 57, and 58), World Refugee Year (1960), the 25th Zionist Congress (1960), and the centennial of the Hebrew press in Israel (with a Halbanon newspaper page in the background, 1963).
 He also designed a menorah stamp (1952) and a defense series (1957), with the insignia of the Haganah.

 In 1950, Wallish designed a stamp to celebrate Israel's acceptance into the Universal Postal Union.
 With a globe in the background, the design foregrounds the symbol of the Israel Post, a running stag.
 He had submitted a bid for a design of the Israel Post symbol but had lost out to the brothers Shamir, who were also active in designing stamps.
 In 1952, Wallish again featured the running stag in his new series of postage dues.
 In 1957, the UPU graphic was enlisted for the first Israeli aerogrammes.
 Wallish lost out to the brothers Shamir again in competing for the 1949 Jerusalem stamp.
 Whereas the winning design depicts a scene looking up toward the city and the Tower of David, the Wallish artwork shows a flat approach and two religious Jews on the path to Jerusalem.

 Less well known are the stamps that Wallish designed but were not mass-produced.
-In 1948, the Israeli army planned to print special military stamps.
+In 1948, the Israeli Army planned to print special military stamps.
 Wallish submitted designs that were accepted and printed on a trial basis in July 1958.
-One stamp (10 mil) portrayed a Jewish warrior from Egypt, another (15 mil) the menorah from the Arch of Titus, and the highest denomination bore the sword and olive branch insignia of the Haganah.
+One stamp (10 mil) portrayed a Jewish warrior from Egypt, another (15 mil) the Menorah from the Arch of Titus, and the highest denomination bore the sword and olive branch insignia of the Haganah.
 However, civilian postal officials turned down the idea and the four-color stamps were never put into use.